Gabardone/SwiftCache/README.md

-# SwiftCache
+# swift-resource-provider

-A modular cache or data pipeline system.
+A modular resource fetching and management system.

+This is like Combine, but for getting things instead of receiving them.
+It makes for an easy to understand, common abstraction of getting something repeatably based on a series of unique characteristics, as well as enabling more sophisticated workflows including but not limited to caching steps.

-The API is loosely based on Combine/SwiftUI.
-It doesn't resolve caching logic complexity but helps organize it in a far more modular and testable way.
+As with many similar frameworks and language facilities, this doesn't make these complicated issues simple but it ought to help organize them in a far more modular and testable way.

 ## Example